DiceDB/docs/src/content/docs/commands/GETDEL.md

 - The key `mylist` is a list, not a string.
 - The `GETDEL` command raises a `WRONGTYPE` error because it expects the key to be a string.

-## Conclusion

-The `GETDEL` command is a powerful tool for atomic retrieval and deletion of keys in DiceDB.
-It ensures that the value is fetched and the key is removed in a single operation, which can be crucial for certain use cases.
-Proper error handling and understanding of the command's behavior are essential for effective usage.